zaur-israfilov/end-to-end-sales-analytics/README.md

 ## Business Problem

-Retail businesses need to understand:
+A retail company is facing challenges in understanding its sales performance and needs data-driven insights to:

 - which regions drive the most revenue
 - which product categories are most profitable
 - how sales evolve over time
 - which products contribute most to revenue

-This project analyzes historical sales data to support **better decision-making and performance optimization.**
+This project analyzes historical sales data to generate actionable insights that support strategic decision-making and business growth.

 Stakeholders need data-driven answers to optimize:
 - regional performance
 - product strategy
 - customer targeting

+---

+## Business Impact

+The insights generated from this analysis can help the company:

+- increase revenue by focusing on high-performing regions and products
+- improve profitability by identifying low-margin categories
+- optimize inventory planning using sales trends
+- enhance customer targeting strategies

 ---